Intentionally Supporting a Friend with Cancer

 Be consistent when supporting a friend

-Finally, remember that supporting a friend with cancer is an ongoing process.
+Support for a friend with cancer is not a one-time effort.
 The need for support doesn’t end when treatment ends.
 The road ahead is often long and difficult.
 Be patient and understanding, and continue being there for your friend through all the ups and downs.

 Learn more about supporting a friend:

 - Learn how to b-there for your friend with cancer

 - Follow us on Instagram